 - Increase melanin production in the hair follicles, darkening gray hairs.

-- Identify and rule out other cases of hair loss through medical history and blood work if necessary.
+- Identify and rule out other causes of hair loss through medical history and blood work if necessary.

-- Long term plan for hair maintenance with hair care and other products.
+- A long-term plan for hair maintenance with hair care and other products.

 The treatment is done in the office with topical and local anesthetic.
 Pre-procedural instructions will be given to ensure that you are optimally prepared for the procedure.

-- Topical anesthetic is applied, followed by injection of local anesthetic in certain areas of your forehead and scalp.
+- A topical anesthetic is applied, followed by injection of local anesthetic in certain areas of your forehead and scalp.

 - Blood is obtained for processing to “create” the PRP.

 - Micro-needling and injection of the PRP to the area is performed with or without additional use of growth factors.

 Patients do well with our protocol of PRP administration.
 Mild discomfort is experienced that will subside over the next hour or so.
 We understand that injecting your scalp with a needle multiple times is not something that is considered “pleasant,” thus we do our very best to minimize discomfort in several ways.
 The primary one being the use of high-quality PRP to reduce the need for multiple treatments of PRP injections.

 - A micro-needling session every week for 5 consecutive weeks is scheduled